-Grants (including research grants) from non-government sources are recognised in income when the College is entitled to the income and performance related conditions have been met.
+Grants from non-government sources are recognised in income when the College is entitled to the income and performance related conditions have been met.
 Income received in advance of performance related conditions being met is recognised as deferred income within creditors on the balance sheet and released to income as the conditions are met.